jiahaoli95/muban.el/README.md

 Something here...<img src="|" height=image height width=image width>
 ```
 Note the `|` indicates where the cursor is.
 Then you can input the image url there.
-Having done that, you type `TAB` and jump to the next position specified by another pair of `@`:
+Having done that, you type `TAB` to jump to the next position specified by another pair of `@`:
 ```
 Something here...<img src="http://url.to.image/" height=| width=image width>
 ```